List of FC Porto managers

 Futebol Clube do Porto is a Portuguese sports club based in Porto that is best known for its professional football team playing in the country's top-tier division, the Primeira Liga.
 Founded in 1893, the club soon entered a period of inactivity until its revival in 1906 by a group of people led by future president José Monteiro da Costa.
 The following year, Monteiro da Costa invited Adolphe Cassaigne, a Frenchman, to become the football team's first official head coach, replacing Italian player-coach Catullo Gadda.

-As of the end of the 2019–20 season, Porto have had 70 managers of 16 nationalities, eight of which assumed caretaking roles.
+As of the end of the 2024–25 season, Porto have had 72 managers of 16 nationalities, eight of which assumed caretaking roles.
 A total of 30 managers completed at least one season with the club, and 28 won at least one title.
 Hungary's József Szabó is Porto's most successful manager with 12 titles, including 10 regional championships.
-Excluding regional honours, the most successful manager is Sérgio Conceição, with nine titles.
+Excluding regional honours, the most successful manager is Sérgio Conceição, with eleven titles.
 Tomislav Ivić and André Villas-Boas share the club record for most titles in a single season, with four.

-The current manager is Sérgio Conceição, a former club player and Portuguese international, who succeeded Nuno Espírito Santo at the end of the 2016–17 season.
+The current manager is Francesco Farioli, who replaced Martín Anselmi after the club rescinded contract with the Argentine coach at the end of the 2024–25 season, just five months after his appointment.
+Farioli is the fourth Italian manager in Porto's history, and the first since Luigi Del Neri's brief spell in 2004.